YourAirtime is designed to provide relevant visibility & valuable feedback.

 If the image is in colour, would it be stronger in black and white, or vice versa?

 Does the photo tell a story?
-Most often, the difference between a photo you remember and one that you quickly forget depends on whether the photo tells a story.
-As a viewer, I want to see the story, and this is one of the most important evaluation points I look for in other photographer's images.
+Most often, the difference between a photo you remember and one that you quickly forget depends on whether the photo tells a story or not.
 It is also the element that I always try to include in my images.

 In strong photos, the story is revealed at first glance, and it is self-contained.
 In the best images, the story evokes an emotional response from the viewer.
-I believe it's that emotional response that ultimately makes the image memorable.
+It's that emotional response that ultimately makes the image memorable.
 Try asking these questions as you evaluate images to decide if the image tells a story.

 At a minimum, does the photo make a statement that you can articulate?